Des Moines Menace: USL Pro Iowa (Future)

 On September 18, 2019, Menace owner Kyle Krause announced plans to bring a USL Championship team to Des Moines, pending construction of a downtown stadium.
 Said USL President Jake Edwards, “There is very strong local ownership and a huge appetite for professional soccer.
 All that’s remaining now is the development of a soccer-specific stadium, and once that occurs, we look forward to delivering a professional soccer club that this community can be proud of.”
 On January 27, 2022, USL officially awarded Des Moines a USL Championship expansion club, originally set to play its inaugural season in 2024.
-However, a series of delays has paused the project indefinitely.
+However, a series of delays set the project back by several years.
+On December 8, 2025, the club announced that the plan for a new stadium was back on track, with the city approving additional funding.
+On August 26, 2026 the city of Des Moines announced they where pulling funding from the project.
+In a news release provided to KCCI, the city pointed to recent legislation at the statehouse as one factor that ended negotiations.

-Players
+"Recent property tax legislation leading to a $12 million budget gap for the City in Fiscal Year 2028 and a further $5 million gap the following year have changed the City’s negotiating position," the release states, "leaving a significant funding gap for the proposed stadium district that the City can no longer responsibly commit to."